benc-uk/vuego-demoapp/README.md

 Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (Azure) monitoring, auto-scaling

-- The SPA component was created using the Vue CLI and uses [Bootstrap-Vue](https://bootstrap-vue.js.org/) and [Font Awesome](https://fontawesome.com/).
+- The Frontend is a SPA written in Vue.js 3.
+It uses [Bootstrap 5](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).
 In addition [Gauge.js](http://bernii.github.io/gauge.js/) is used for the dials in the monitoring view
 - The Go component is a Go HTTP server based on the std http package and using [gopsutils](https://github.com/shirou/gopsutil) for monitoring metrics, and [Gorilla Mux](https://github.com/gorilla/mux) for routing

 ![screenshot](https://user-images.githubusercontent.com/14982936/112730706-e77c1800-8f2a-11eb-880d-6f2298fd49b3.png)